synesthesiam/rhasspy/docs/index.md

 1. Can function **completely disconnected from the Internet**
 2. Are entirely free/open source
-3. Work well with Home Assistant and Hass.io
+3. Work well with Home Assistant, Hass.io, and Node-RED

 If you feel comfortable sending your voice commands through the Internet for someone else to process, or are not comfortable with rolling your own Home Assistant automations to handle intents, I recommend taking a look at [Mycroft](https://mycroft.ai).